Safeguarding children is of paramount importance in our school. Ofsted define safeguarding as:

 We have several members of staff trained in paediatric first aid and have clear procedures, policies and guidelines to inform their practice.

 All staff are trained to Level 1 in safeguarding procedures and three members of staff are trained at a higher level.
 These teachers are the designated teachers who oversee child protection in school.
 Our Designated Safeguarding Lead is the head teacher, Joanne Sones.
+We have two Deputy Designated Safeguarding Leads and they are: Jemma Crosby, Deputy Head Teacher and Lynsey Robinson, SENCO.

 The head teacher has attended a WRAP awareness session to ensure that school is fully aware of its role and responsibilities in terms of the Home Office's PREVENT strategy to tackle extremism.